Skip to content

 How Force-Closes Work

-A force-close is the forced closure of your trade when your margin falls below the min margin level.
+A liquidation is the forced closure of your trade when your margin falls below the maintenance margin level.
 It is the single biggest risk in perp trading and the main reason most new traders lose money.

-The close-out price depends on three things: your entry price, leverage, and the min margin rate.
-For a long trade at 10x leverage with a 0.5% min margin rate, your close-out price is about 9.5% below your entry.
+The close-out price depends on three things: your entry price, leverage, and the maintenance margin rate.
+For a long trade at 10x leverage with a 0.5% maintenance margin rate, your close-out price is about 9.5% below your entry.
 At 20x leverage, it narrows to roughly 4.75%.
-At 50x leverage, a mere 1.9% adverse move triggers force-close.
+At 50x leverage, a mere 1.9% adverse move triggers liquidation.

-To manage force-close risk: use stop-loss orders set well above your close-out price, start with low leverage, and use our position calculator to model your close-out level before entering any trade.
+To manage liquidation risk: use stop-loss orders set well above your close-out price, start with low leverage, and use our position calculator to model your close-out level before entering any trade.

 DEX vs CEX for Perp Trading